-- a.
-All of the City Contributions will be used only for the purposes of providing benefits to the Covered Populations that are permitted under the rules and regulations of the Internal Revenue Service adopted pursuant to Code Section 501(c)(9). - b.
-For purposes of determining the City subsidy level for each plan, it will be assumed that: - i.
-The City's HSA Plan and its successors is equivalent to the Association's HSA plan; and - ii.
-The City's Health Center Plan and its successors is equivalent to the Association's non-HSA plan. - c.
+a.
+All of the City Contributions will be used only for the purposes of providing benefits to the Covered Populations that are permitted under the rules and regulations of the Internal Revenue Service adopted pursuant to Code Section 501(c)(9).

+b.
+For purposes of determining the City subsidy level for each plan, it will be assumed that:

+i.
+The City's HSA Plan and its successors is equivalent to the Association's HSA plan; and ii.
+The City's Health Center Plan and its successors is equivalent to the Association's non-HSA plan.

+c.
 The City Subsidy will reflect the amount that the City would have contributed (excluding amounts paid by employees) for each enrolled member of the Covered Populations had they enrolled in the City Healthcare Plan.
 The subsidy rate for each City Healthcare Plan will be computed annually and used to determine the City Contributions for the corresponding Local 440 Benefit Plan.

-- d.
-The City Subsidy for calendar year 2019 was calculated based on the City actuary's 2018 plan year rate schedule for General Employees, Police, and Fire Actives and Retirees, plus 3%.
-In subsequent years, the City Subsidy shall be based on an actuary's rate workup for the upcoming plan year that is supported by monthly paid claims and administration costs for General Employees and Police.
-Changes to the City Subsidy for purposes of calculating the City Contributions in calendar years after 2019 will be limited to an annual increase or decrease of +/- 3%.
-In the event that, during the term of this contract, either the General Employees or Police are no longer part of the City's Healthcare Plan, both parties agree to negotiate in good faith the basis of the new base calculation for the City Subsidy, and the +/- 3% limitation will not apply.
-Upon mutual agreement of the new City Subsidy, the City Contributions in future calendar years will be limited to an annual increase or decrease of +/- 3%. - e.
+d.
+The City Subsidy shall be based on an actuary's rate workup for the upcoming plan year that is supported by monthly paid claims and administration costs for General

+Employees and Police.
+Changes to the City Subsidy for purposes of calculating the City Contributions will be limited to an annual increase or decrease of $\pm - 3\%$.
+In the event that, during the term of this Agreement, either the General Employees or Police are no longer part of the City's Healthcare Plan, both parties agree to negotiate in good faith the basis of the new base calculation for the City Subsidy, and the $\pm - 3\%$ limitation will not apply.
+Upon mutual agreement of the new City Subsidy, the City Contributions in future calendar years will be limited to an annual increase or decrease of $\pm - 3\%$.

+e.
 The City Contributions will be limited to members of the Covered Populations who would otherwise be eligible to participate in the City's Healthcare Plan as determined by the City for each plan year.
-For example, the parties understand and agree that if the City decides to discontinue coverage for working spouses, the Trust can continue to cover such persons under the Local 440 Benefit Plan(s), but the City Contributions will not include any money attributable to the cost of coverage for working spouses during the time that working spouses would not otherwise be eligible for coverage under the City's Healthcare Plan. - f.
-In order to calculate the City Contributions, on a monthly basis, the City will (i) multiply the City Subsidy times the number of actual enrollees in the corresponding Local 440 Benefit Plan; and (ii) make the following adjustments: - i.
+For example, the parties understand and agree that if the City decides to discontinue coverage for working spouses, the Trust can continue to cover such persons under the Local 440 Benefit Plan(s), but the City Contributions will not include any money attributable to the cost of coverage for working spouses during the time that working spouses would not otherwise be eligible for coverage under the City's Healthcare Plan.

+f.
+In order to calculate the City Contributions, on a monthly basis, the City will (i) multiply the City Subsidy times the number of actual enrollees in the corresponding Local 440 Benefit Plan; and (ii) make the following adjustments:

+i.
 The City Subsidy for the 2019 plan year was reduced by 13.3% and in each future year, the then-current subsidy will be reduced by 15.2%.
 The intent of these reductions is to ensure the City does not pay more to provide coverage for Covered Populations under the Local 440 Benefit Plan(s) than it would under the City's Healthcare Plans with such percentages reflecting the fact that a member of the Covered Populations generally costs the City less than the hypothetical "average" City Healthcare Plan participant.
-The percentages are calculated on the basis of annualized 2017 claims projections for the Covered Populations; - ii.
-The City Contributions will be reduced by the third-party administrative costs and/or insurance premiums associated with any benefits and services that the Covered Populations continue to receive from the City, including, but not limited to, life insurance, HSA and FSA administration, and Employees' Assistance Program; - iii.
-Deduction of the City's annual HSA contributions beginning in plan/calendar 2019; and iv.
-The City Contributions will be reduced by any additional administrative and premium costs incurred by the City as a result of the Covered Populations being removed and excluded from the City's Healthcare Plans, thereby reducing the number of covered lives and increasing the City's per-covered-life cost for its remaining plan participants; such costs include but are not limited to those associated with third-party administration, pharmacy benefit management, voluntary dental insurance, and voluntary disability insurance.
+The percentages are calculated on the basis of annualized 2017 claims projections for the Covered Populations;

+ii.
+The City Contributions will be reduced by the third-party administrative costs and/or insurance premiums associated with any benefits and services that the Covered Populations continue to receive from the City, including, but not limited to, life insurance, HSA and FSA administration, and Employees' Assistance Program;